 Cabbage is highly nutritious and rich in vitamin C, fiber, and vitamin K. Some research suggests that it may have health benefits that include supporting digestion and heart health, among others.

 Despite its impressive nutrient content, cabbage is often overlooked.

-While it may look a lot like lettuce, it actually belongs to the Brassica genus of vegetables, which includes broccoli, cauliflower and kale (1).
+While it may look a lot like lettuce, it actually belongs to the Brassica genus of vegetables, which includes broccoli, radishes, and Brussels sprouts (

 Additionally, cabbage is loaded with vitamins and minerals.

 This article uncovers 9 surprising health benefits of cabbage, all backed by science.

 Even though cabbage is very low in calories, it has an impressive nutrient profile.

 In fact, just 1 cup, or 89 grams (g), of raw green cabbage contains (

 - Vitamin K: 56% of the Daily Value (DV)